 The vast majority of our testers missed little to no spots with this brush, even in the hard to reach places by your molars or on the backs of your teeth.

 We particularly liked that this brush offered consistently good results across our varied panel of testers, while other models have a much less consistent showing.

 This model of toothbrush has a very interesting feature that we did not find in the majority of other models we tested: smartphone connectivity.
 At first, we will admit that we were somewhat mystified as to why a toothbrush would need to ever talk to your smartphone.
 However, after actually using the app, we became converts and were thoroughly impressed with it.
 You are able to set goals and track progress, as well as track your brushing in real time with the app indicating what section of your mouth you should be brushing at that time.
 The app also awards achievements based on good brushing behavior, has reminders to rinse and floss, as well as provides a summary of your dental hygiene habits each day.

 This can also be set up in conjunction with your dentist, to help work on problem areas of your mouth, and really get the most out of toothbrushing.

 Ease of Use

 This brush also comes with a 2-minute timer and quadrant pacing every 30 seconds.
 It is also possible to customize the length of the timer through the companion app.
 We did have some difficulty cleaning our "toothpaste gruel" solution from around the brush head attachment area, as well as the power/mode selector button.
 We also found that this model of brush was one of the least stable on its charging base, being the easiest to knock over.
-The small base became very top heavy with the toothbrush placed on it, but the addition of the extra brush head over dramatically improves the stability.
-This brush scores about average for ease of use, but it does have a great interface when using the app, making this model a great choice for someone who is happy and comfortable using a smartphone and connecting devices.
+The small base became very top heavy with the toothbrush placed on it.
+However, there is an additional case that can be attached to the base that holds an additional four brush heads, which does dramatically improve the stability of the base.

 — David Wise and Austin Palmer